Miscellaneous

 Terrace

-Choosing to live on such a barge doesn't seem to come cheap.
-The cost of mooring, maintenance and any annual general repairs is between €350 and €550/month.
-And that's without the cost of electricity or other such utilities.
+Choosing to live on such a barge does not seem to be very cheap.
+The cost of mooring, maintenance and any annual general repairs can run between €350 and €550 per month.
+And that's without electricity or other such utilities.

 About the author